-Computational Models of the Human Body constitute an emerging and rapidly progressing area of research whose objective is to provide a better understanding of the anatomical variability (Computational Anatomy) and of the major functions of the human body (Computational Physiology), as well as to provide effective algorithmic tools for their realistic numerical simulations [4, 14, 5].
+Computational Models of the Human Body constitute an emerging and rapidly progressing area of research whose objective is to provide a better understanding of anatomical variability (Computational Anatomy) and of the major functions of the human body (Computational Physiology), as well as to provide effective algorithmic tools for their realistic numerical simulations [4, 14, 5].

-Quite advanced models have already been proposed to study at the molecular, cellular and organic level a number of physiological systems (e.g. cardiac, respiratory, digestive, nervous (central and peripheric), reproductive, etc. [23]).
-For instance, computational models of the heart have been proposed to interpret the cardiac electromechanical activity from medical images and electrophysiological measurements [6, 9], or to study the properties of physiological flows in blood vessels [32], in order to predict the apparition of cardiovascular diseases.
-Computational Models have also been proposed to explore the structures and the activity of the brain from anatomical and functional images and signals in order to better understand a number of brain diseases (e.g. Alzheimer's disease, Multiple Sclerosis, Creutzfeldt-Jakob disease, Epilepsy or Schizophrenia) [13].
-Advanced models of abdominal organs including the liver [14] and the intestine [21] have been developed in the context of image-guided surgery cf. Figure 2 and surgery simulation (cf. Figure 3).
-Other models have been developed to predict the evolution of cancerous lesions in various organs [38, 37, 24].
+Quite advanced models have already been proposed to study at the molecular, cellular and organic level a number of physiological systems (e.g. cardiac, respiratory, digestive, nervous (central and peripheric), reproductive, etc. [24]).
+For instance, computational models of the heart have been proposed to interpret the cardiac electromechanical activity from medical images and electrophysiological measurements [6, 9], or to study the properties of physiological flows in blood vessels [33], in order to predict the appearance of cardiovascular diseases.
+Computational Models have also been proposed to explore the structures and the activity of the brain from anatomical and functional images and signals, for instance to better understand a number of brain diseases (e.g. Alzheimer's disease, Multiple Sclerosis, Creutzfeldt-Jakob disease, Epilepsy or Schizophrenia) [13].
+Advanced models of abdominal organs including the liver [14] and the intestine [21] have been developed in the context of image-guided surgery (cf. Figure 2) and surgery simulation (cf. Figure 3).
+Other models have been developed to predict the evolution of cancerous lesions in various organs [39, 38, 25].

-Not only these models and others need to be developed, refined and validated, but new methods must be designed to automatically adjust the model parameters to a given person from the available biomedical signals (in particular medical images) and also from prior genetic information.
-Building such patient-specific models is a challenging goal which requires in particular the development of new data assimilation methods coping with massive numbers of measurements and unknowns.
+It is necessary but not sufficient to develop, refine and validate such models.
+In addition, new methods must be designed to automatically fit the model parameters to a given person from the available biomedical signals (in particular medical images) and also from prior genetic information.
+Building such patientspecific models is a challenging goal which requires in particular the development of new data assimilation methods which can cope with massive numbers of measurements and unknowns.